spsforks/SCons-scons-wiki/ProxyDependencies.md

 ```
 This makes every node in `out` only depend on `mnode`, which in turn depends on each node in `in`.
 This can reduce the dependency processing significantly, as `mnode` only has to be verified once, and everything in `out` essentially recycles that work.

-The dependencyes between `out` and `in` are preserved.
+The dependencies between `out` and `in` are preserved.
 If something in `in` changes, then the contents of `mnode` change, because it is generated using md5sum, and thus `out` nodes will get rebuilt.